hp4k1h5/agora/README.md

 #### <kbd>left</kbd>  <kbd>right</kbd> switch workspaces

 Use left and right arrow-keys to switch between workspaces.
-By default, iexcli comes with several workspaces.
+By default, agora comes with several workspaces.
 Depending on you terminal and trading preferences, these can be configured in `config.json`.
 See [configuring workspaces](#configuring-workspaces)